glendonintendo/beer-app/README.md

 -   add badge system when park is visited
 -   add pagination so can return more than 100 items on search (can remove state error that way too)
 -   revise search to be more modular (searching multiple states at once)
+-   modal is more interactive (can click weather icon for forecast, can click map for direciton information, etc.)
+-   favicon!
+-   switch moment.js to day.js
+-   on hover styling for park cards
+-   bug/fix clicking park multiple times amkes park show up multiple times in previously searched
+-   Accessibility?
+-
+-   background image isn't centered on smaller screens
+-   make search parameters bigger on phone
+-   modal at top of the page instead of being created on place where user clicked
+-   feature to send user to previously park page on clicking the header
+-